Kibble vs. Nom Nom — Who’s More Digestible?

 One might think that a higher metabolizable energy could lead to obesity, since a higher percentage of calories are available to burn.
-However, comparing the two chicken diets — kibble and Chicken Chow — dogs showed a trend towards less weight gain on Nom Nom, despite similar food and caloric intakes.
+However, comparing the two chicken diets — kibble and Chicken Cuisine — dogs showed a trend towards less weight gain on Nom Nom, despite similar food and caloric intakes.
 Additionally, on all other Nom Nom recipes, dogs showed a trend towards minimal weight change.

 It may be because these dogs were more physically active when they were fed Nom Nom, as it has been anecdotally reported.
 (Some findings in cats also support this notion.)
 Unfortunately, this study did not have a measure of physical activity and it’s something that our science team is hard at work integrating into future studies.